 Blogs of War and Covert Contact are personal, non revenue generating blogs.
 User accounts can not be created for any reason, including those for adding comments.
 No ads are served.
 No data is collected for the purpose of sale or transfer to a third party.
-The site does no longer uses Google Analytics or other analytics services.

 We may send you email notifications which you have specifically requested (such as newsletters or updates).
 You have the ability to opt out of this communication at any time.

 We will never provide your personal information or email address to any third parties.

 Your privacy is important to us.
 It is Blogs of War's policy to respect your privacy regarding any information that may collected from you on https://blogsofwar.com and http://covertcontact.com.

 When you visit our website, Hosting servers may automatically log the standard data provided by your web browser.
 It may include your computer’s Internet Protocol (IP) address, your browser type and version, the pages you visit, the time and date of your visit, the time spent on each page, and other details.

 - Legal bases for processing

 We will process your personal information lawfully, fairly and in a transparent manner.
 We collect and process information about you only where we have legal bases for doing so.

 These legal bases depend on the services you use and how you use them, meaning we collect and use your information only where:

 - It’s necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract (for example, when we provide a service you request from us);